tjknoth/cse130-web/lectures/00-hello.md

     - your partner will be in the same or nearby time zone so you can do remote pair programming
     - if this absolutely doesn't work for you, let me know this week
     - submit assignments **individually**
+- Please fill in this [registration form](https://forms.gle/3vqWc8UT6rGQMCQT6)
+    - to get assigned a partner and get homework credit

 <br>
 <br>